mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 Replace `Dockerfile` in above example with `ubuntu.Dockerfile` to build a custom Ubuntu based image (Grafana v6.5+).

-### Build with Grafana Image Renderer plugin pre-installed
+### Build with Mosaicoo Image Renderer plugin pre-installed

-> Only available in Grafana v6.5 and later.
+> Only available in Mosaicoo v6.5 and later.
 This is experimental.

-The [Grafana Image Renderer plugin]({{< relref "../image-rendering/#grafana-image-renderer-plugin" >}}) does not currently work if it is installed in a Grafana Docker image.
+The [Grafana Image Renderer plugin]({{< relref "../image-rendering/#grafana-image-renderer-plugin" >}}) does not currently work if it is installed in a Mosaicoo Docker image.
 You can build a custom Docker image by using the `GF_INSTALL_IMAGE_RENDERER_PLUGIN` build argument.
-This installs additional dependencies needed for the Grafana Image Renderer plugin to run.
+This installs additional dependencies needed for the Mosaicoo Image Renderer plugin to run.

 Example of how to build and run: